 - Pupil Reading the Most Books: the name of a pupil you wish to highlight and the number of books they have read this year

 Secondary Schools can enter the Reading Inspiration Challenge to tell us about how they’ve built a reading culture this year to inspire their pupils to read for pleasure.
-You can find more details on this challenge here.

 Public Libraries can enter the Library Reading Culture Challenge to share how they have inspired the children they work with to discover the magic of reading for pleasure.
-You can find more details on this challenge here.

 Community Groups can enter the Community Reading Culture Challenge to show how they have incorporated reading for pleasure into their work to build a love of reading.
-You can find more details on this challenge here.

 What does an entry look like?